 \section{Introduction}

 The Dynamic Programming (DP) approach introduced by Bellman (see e.g. \cite{B57}) has been applied to several deterministic and stochastic optimal control problems in finite dimension.
 This approach has been revitalized thanks to the theory of weak solutions for Hamilton-Jacobi equations, the so-called viscosity solutions, introduced by Crandall and Lions in the middle of the 80s (see the monographs \cite{BCD97} and \cite{FS93} and list of references therein).
-Despite the huge amount of theoretical results and the numerical methods devoted to develop efficient and accurate algorithms for Hamilton-Jacobi equations, real applications of DP has been up to now limited to low dimensional problems.
+Despite the huge amount of theoretical results and the numerical methods devoted to develop efficient and accurate algorithms for Hamilton-Jacobi equations, real applications of DP has been up to now limited to rather low dimensional problems.
 The solution of many optimal control problems (and in particular those governed by evolutive partial differential equations) is still accomplished via open-loop controls, see e.g. \cite{HPUU09}.
-In fact DP provides an elegant characterization of the value function as the unique viscosity solution of a nonlinear partial differential equation (the Hamilton-Jacobi-Bellman equation) which should be solved on a space grid, this is a major bottleneck for high-dimensional problems.
+In fact DP provides an elegant characterization of the value function as the unique viscosity solution of a nonlinear partial differential equation (the Hamilton-Jacobi-Bellman equation) which is usually computed on a space grid, this is a major bottleneck for high-dimensional problems.
 However, this remains an interesting and challenging problem since by an approximate knowledge of the value function one can derive a synthesis of a feedback control law that can be plugged into the controlled dynamics.
-This remarkable feature of DP allows for a synthesis that can be applied to control problems with non linear dynamics and running costs although the case of a linear dynamics and quadratic costs is definitely the most popular choice.
-For the LQR problem there is in fact an explicit solution based on the Riccati equation (we refer to the book \cite{BIM12} for a general introduction to numerical methods for the Riccati equation).
-It is interesting to note that this equation can be solved even in very high-dimensional spaces as in \cite{SSM14, S16}.
+This remarkable feature of DP allows for a synthesis that can be applied to control problems with non linear dynamics and running costs.
+The case of a linear dynamics and quadratic costs (LQR problem) has an explicit solution based on the Riccati equation (we refer to the book \cite{BIM12} for a general introduction to numerical methods for the Riccati equation).
+It is interesting to note that this equation can be solved even in very high-dimensional spaces as in \cite{SSM14, S16} using Krylov subspaces.
 We also refer to the recent paper \cite{BBKS18} for a comparison of various techniques.